French police launch assault on besieged gunman

 Merah's telephone was tapped from Monday and with the help of other information the police decided to raid his house.

-A group of young men from Merah's neighborhood described him as a polite man of slight build who liked football and motorbikes and did not seem particularly religious.
+A group of young men from Merah's neighbourhood described him as a polite man of slight build who liked football and motorbikes and did not seem particularly religious.

-"He isn't the big bearded guy that you can imagine - you know the cliche," said Kamal, who declined to give his family name.
-"When you know a person well you just can't believe they could have done something like this."

 Merah's lawyer Christian Etelin, who has defended him in several minor crimes, said that his client had a tendency towards violence that had worsened after a stay in prison and trips to Afghanistan and Pakistan.